chaos66ren/celluloid_0.11_tutorial/README.0.quickstart.txt

 which may fail in practive in some datasets, in which case manual interventions may be required.
 The LOH curves represent the lower and upper values of the AR expected in regions of LOH, given the copy number state of the tumour in those regions.
-This LOH curves are the two symmetrical black curved lines on the output graphs.
+These LOH curves are the two symmetrical black curved lines on the output graphs.
 See the "OTHER OPTIONS: Sn" section in

  README.5.other_options.txt